 Many universities offer placement opportunities, giving students hands-on experience in hospitals, schools, or businesses.

-What is It Like to Work in Psychology?
+💼 What is It Like to Work in Psychology?

-It often involves working closely with people facing mental health challenges, trauma, or behavioral issues.
+A career in psychology can be incredibly rewarding but also challenging.
+It often involves working closely with people facing mental health challenges, trauma, or behavioural issues.

 Psychologists work in various settings, from private practice and hospitals to schools, corporations, and research institutions.